IchHabRecht/content_defender/README.md

 }
 ```

-**Restrict certain content element fields and list_types**
+**Combine multiple content element fields**

-- In order to restrict plugins (CType list) to certain plugin and allow normal CTypes in the same colPos, there must
-  be an empty value for the field list_type.
-It is "created" through the colon right before the `news_pi1` in the line
-  `list_type`.
+- In order to restrict content elements using multple field conditions, please note that it might be necessary to allow empty values as well.
+A basic example would be to allow multiple content element types (text and list) while restricting plugin types to `news` only.
+If the editor wants to add a new text element, the plugin type stays empty.

 *Example:*
 ```
 columns {
     1 {
-        name = A column with restricted list_type and "normal" CTypes colPos = 3
+        name = A column with restricted list_type and "normal" CType colPos = 3
         colspan = 6
         allowed {